Brand Name

 4.2Postmarketing Experience

-The following adverse reactions have been identified during use of IMPAVIDO or miltefosine worldwide.
+The following adverse reactions have been identified during use of IMPAVIDO worldwide.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Blood and Lymphatics Disorders: thrombocytopenia, agranulocytosis